 Be label-savvy.
 Check food labels on any prepared foods.
 Many snacks, even those labeled "reduced fat,” may be made with oils containing trans fats.
 One clue that a food has some trans fat is the phrase "partially hydrogenated.”
 And look for hidden fat; refried beans may contain lard, or breakfast cereals may have significant amounts of fat.

 Change your habits.
 The best way to avoid saturated or trans fats is to change your lifestyle practices.
 Instead of chips, snack on fruit or vegetables.
 Challenge yourself to cook with a limited amount of butter.
 At restaurants, ask that sauces or dressings be put on the side—or left off altogether.

 Omega 3 Fatty Acids.
-Fatty fish like salmon, trout, or herring and flaxseed, canola oil, and walnuts all contain polyunsaturated fats that are vital for the body.
+Fatty fish like salmon, trout, or herring and flaxseed, and walnuts all contain polyunsaturated fats that are vital for the body.

 Omega 6 Fatty Acids.
 Vegetable oils, soy nuts, and many types of seeds all contain healthy fats.